-The Lasius Ants of the BC coastal region
+The Lasius Ants of the Pacific Northwest

 Also known as meadow ants, the species spends most of its life underground in meadows and your lawns.
 The nests are often completely overgrown by grass, sometimes the nest sites locations can be found by looking for small mounds of loose soil material between the grass stalks.

 Lasius Ants will also build nests under large rocks or concrete slabs.
 They will tend aphid colonies within their nests so as to feed on the honey dew that they produce, the nest site will eventually become obvious as the aphids clear sections of grass or portions of gardens.